SEND INFORMATION REPORT

 - Class teacher (in the first instance)

 to resolve the issue before making the complaint formal to the Chair of the Governing Body.
-(See the Complaints Policy)
+(See the Complaints Procedure).

 10. How do the governing body involve other agencies, including health and social services, local authority support services and voluntary organisations, in meeting the needs of pupils with special educational needs and in supporting the families of such pupils?

-- Access to local authority SLA with Speech and Language Therapy Services /Occupational Therapy Services/Physiotherapy Services for pupils with requirement for direct therapy or advice;
+- Access to local authority SLA with Speech and Language Therapy Services / Occupational Therapy Services / Physiotherapy Services for pupil with requirement for direct therapy or advice

 - Ability to make ad hoc requests for advice from the Education Inclusion Service